 In collaboration with Russian and foreign colleagues, new data on membrane topography of cytochrome P-450 were received.
 Also, some aspects of knowledge on the mechanism of interleukin-2 receptor assembly in activated T-cells have been clarified, as well as fragments of interleukin-4 molecule involved in the interaction with ganglioside GM1 have been determined.

-Dr. Vodovozova is the author of 37 research articles in Russian and international journals, and a chapter in monograph.
+Dr. Vodovozova is the author of 80 research articles in Russian and international journals, as well as more than 100 abstracts at conferences, a book, a chapter in monograph, and 3 patents.